Joooppy/CausalVAE_BrainTumorSegmentation/README.md

 cd CausalVAE
 python main.py -e num_epochs -g num_gpus -p load_old_model
 ```
-The model will save the best model, log state_dicts and saves the input and reconstruction image.
+The model will save the best model, log state dicts and saves the input and reconstruction image of the current epoch.

 # To Do